Cloud Cost Management FAQ

 Configuration mistakes (wrong instance type deployed)

-Security breaches (cryptomining, unauthorized resource provisioning)
+Security breaches (cryptomining, unauthorised provisioning)

 Application bugs (infinite loops, memory leaks causing auto-scaling)